Joannarama/the-Oracle/README.md

-# PP2 - JavaScript Essentials - The Obfuscating Oracle
+# Project Portfolio 2 - JavaScript Essentials submission - The Obfuscating Oracle

 The Obfuscating Oracle is a fun interactive online game where the user poses 'closed' or Yes/No questions to 'The Oracle' who returns her sage, if sometimes silly, wisdom and future predictions via her crystal ball.

 To play the game, the user asks three questions and recieves their answers.
 Once the three questions have been asked, the user has the option to reveal their horoscope message from the Oracle.

+The inspiration for the game comes from a number of areas including a childhood favourite game of the developer, the Magic 8 Ball and also the fortune telling machine, Zoltar, from the 1980's hit movie 'Big', starring Tom Hanks.

-The inspiration for the game comes from a number of areas This is a fun, light-hearted interactive game for users of all ages intended to amuse and entertain a general audience.
+This is a fun, light-hearted interactive game for users of all ages intended to amuse and entertain a general audience.